Learn what’s the “PROCESS” Method…

-Although encouragement from Karate teachers and support from family and friends can influence, the enjoyment a child feels during and after your classes can highly facilitate what we want from them.
+Despite the encouragement you give and the support from their family and friends can help, the enjoyment a child feels during and after your classes can highly facilitate what we want them to achieve.

 Enjoyment is, according to Csikszentmihalyi et al (2005) in their Handbook of Competence and Motivation, a balance between skill and challenge.

 If the Strength training is too advanced, Kids may become anxious and lose interest.
 On the other side, if the training program is too easy, then they may become bored.

-You must try to match your strength training exercises with the physical abilities of your Karate groups and students.
+You must try to match your Strength training exercises with the physical skills of your Karate students.

 It’s a hard job to do, isn’t it?
 But you want to teach Karate, right?
 And you want to be paid for it, right?
 So, you must do your homework.

 PRINCIPLE OF SOCIALIZATION

-Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental that every each of those students gains confidence and feel competence in their physical abilities and work toward a common goal.
+Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental each one of your students gains confidence, feel competent in their physical abilities, and work toward a common goal.